elimbaum/elimbaum.github.io/readme.md

 - 404 page should be in base directory with front matter `permalink: /404`.
 - Posts must use the format `YYYY-MM-DD-XXXX`.
+- Custom styling can be added with `style.scss`, as long as that file also imports the theme's style.
+- Added CSS rule so that centered captions will be created from any *italicized text* directly following an image.

 ## Personal domain